mahdibeit/mahdibeit/README.md

 ### Hello 👋

 ✨ My name is Mahdi.
-I am a machine learning scientist working on distributed and privacy preserving machine learning.
+I am a machine learning scientist working on distributed and privacy preserving machine learning in Canada.

 I love sharing my knowledge with others since that is how I learned 😄